zuevval/braille_ocr/readme.md

-# Braille Trainer : braille tiles
+# This repository is ARCHIVED and moved [HERE](https://github.com/braille-systems/braille-tiles)
-# This repository (and all other Braille-related repositories) moved [here](https://github.com/braille-systems/)
+## Braille Trainer : braille tiles

 This repository is in the chain of Braille Trainer project